 History of Observational Learning

-People are constantly learning new things and we are capable of learning in a wide variety of ways.
-Sometimes we learn through our own direct experiences, but in other instances we are able to obtain a great deal of knowledge about the world simply by watching other people.
+People are constantly learning new things, and we can learn in a wide variety of ways.
+Sometimes we learn through our own direct experiences, but in other instances, we can obtain a great deal of knowledge about the world simply by watching other people.